-Notes
+Notes:

-- (i) Applicants will be required to consent to disclosure of criminal convictions and safety checks required by the Children's Act 2014. - (ii) Personal references and an interview will be required. - 2.
-Admission to this graduate diploma is at the discretion of Senate or its representative.
+- (i) Applicant will be required to consent to disclosure of criminal convictions and safety checks required by the Children's Act 2014. - (ii) Personal references and an interview will be required. - 2 Admission to this graduate diploma is at the discretion of Senate or its representative.

-Duration and Total Points
+Duration and Total Points Value

-- 3. A student enrolled for this graduate diploma must follow a full-time study in an academic year and pass courses with a total value of 150 points. - 4.
-In exceptional circumstances, part-time enrolment may be permitted with approval of the Programme Leader. - 5.
-The requirements for this graduate diploma must be completed within 24 months of initial enrolment unless, in exceptional circumstances, Senate or its representative extends this period.
+- A student enrolled for this graduate diploma must follow a programme of full-time year in an academic year and pass courses with a total value of 150 points. - 4 In exceptional circumstances, part-time enrolment may be permitted with approval of the Programme Leader. - The requirements for this graduate diploma must be completed within 24 months of initial enrolment unless, in exceptional circumstances, Senate or its representative extends this period.